Promote Your Book With Links You Probably Don’t Know About

 You first need to apply to become a member of Amazon Associates.

 It is Amazon’s affiliate marketing program.
-But you don’t need to do anything except enrolling for free and then set your Associates Stripe to show when you visit Amazon.
+But you don’t need to do anything except enroll for free and then set your Associates Stripe to show when you visit Amazon.

-More particularly, you will use it to show your books on Amazon.
+More particularly, you will use it to promote your books on Amazon.

 Once you set it up, you will see three different types of links you can use for your book promotion.